 How to Travel From Koh Samui to Koh Phangan in 2023

 Wondering how to get to Koh Phangan?
 As two islands separated by twenty kilometers of ocean, getting from Koh Samui to Koh Pha-Ngan is relatively straightforward.
-There is an array of ferry operators ready to help you move freely between the two islands, so read on with this guide to find out which is the best option for you.
+There is an array of ferry operators ready to help you move freely between the two islands, so read on with this guide to find out which, in our experience is the best option for you.

 This page contains affiliate links.
 Please see our full disclosure here.